Ationet/ationetdocs/EXTERNAL_Mobile_Payment_Fleet_Api_-EN.md

 </br>

-><h3>IMPORTANT: The following document is only valid for the COMMANDER configuration.</h3>

-## Introduction
+## Overview

 This section describes the Mobile Payment Solution flow in which the PFEP is an external agent to `ATIONet`.

 ## Sequence diagram Pay at Pump with external PFEP